nmogire/Security-in-software-design-and-dev/README.md

 This project is designed to guide the developer through software security design under the secure development life cycle.
 It is a hands-on research and development exercise focused on security-oriented design and development.
 The process will follow through several stages of security-oriented development, scoped with primary reference to the microsoft security engineering practices and the secure development life cycle as follows:
 1. Project Description and Documentation Plan
-2. Application Requirements and Design
+2. Application Requirements
+3. Design
-3. Threat Modelling and Tracking
+4. Threat Modelling and Tracking
-4. Development Plan
+5. Development Plan
-5. Implementation
+6. Implementation
-6. Testing
+7. Testing
-7. Periodic Verification Review
+8. Periodic Verification Review
-8. Security Evaluation
+9. Security Evaluation
-9. Release Planning and Documentation
+10. Release Planning and Documentation
-10.Release
+11. Software Release

 Each step of the project cycle has two key components:
 - **The Development**: writing the software